Heaps of invaluable childcare advice has been handed down through the generations. But butter on a burn? Think again.

 Doctors now say this isn’t a wise move, as putting an already sick child in a cold bath can actually lower their temperature too much and bring on the chills.
 Instead, today’s parents are advised to give a feverish child an appropriate dose of medication such as paracetamol or ibuprofen, and put a cold washcloth on their forehead.

 Keep in mind that a mild fever (37-38°C) is simply your child’s body trying to fight a virus or infection.
-Very high fevers (41.5°C or more) or fevers in very young babies, should be treated seriously, so call your doctor if you’re worried.
+Very high fevers (nearing 40°C or more) or fevers in very young babies (anything over 38°C), should be treated seriously, so call your doctor if you’re worried.

 Myth 2.
 Feed a cold, starve a fever